 The road to the summit is asphalted.
 It’s called Pinnacle Road (also known as 616) and was completed in 1937.
 It’s 11.6 km long.
 It’s steep and pretty narrow.
 The drive is part of the experience a little scary for those with a fear off heights, there is not much walking as you can drive right to the top.

-On the summit there are radio and television transmitters.
+At the summit there are radio and television transmitters.
 The drive is definitely worth it.
 Don’t forget your camera!
 The pinnacle observation shelter at the summit of kunanyi / Mount Wellington, however, is open to the public during the summer months (daylight savings) from 8am-8pm, and during the winter months from 8am-4.30pm.

 A sudden drop in the temperature, even in summer, can trigger winter-like conditions.
 The drive to the summit passes through temperate rainforest to sub-alpine flora and glacial rock formations, and ends with panoramic views of Hobart, Bruny Island, the D'Entrecasteux Channel and into the South West Wilderness.